-A deeper specification of the reflection on the evaluation in the educational context showcases the teachers’ evaluation playing a key role in the relevant discussion (Michael, Savvidis, Stylianidis, Tsiakkiros, & Pasiardis, 2015).
+A deeper specification of the reflection on the evaluation in the educational context showcases the teachers’ evaluation playing a key role in the relevant discussion (Michael et al., 2015).
 A number of studies have been carried out on this issue, both at international and national level.
 But what is the semantic content of the term "teacher evaluation"?
 Kassotakis (2018) considers it as a process, which, in a systematic and organized way, determines the degree of knowledge and the skills of teachers that are necessary to perform their educational work effectively.
 Almutairi and Shraid (2021) argue that the teachers’ evaluation explores their effectiveness and suggests interventions to improve their performance.
 Nolan and Hoover (2009) perceive teacher evaluation as a process designed to explore the performance of teachers and lead to a decision either for their improvement or their reward.
 Sawchuk (2015) defines teacher evaluation as a process used to review the performance and teachers effectiveness in the classroom.
 Danielson (2011) considers teacher evaluation as a process of ensuring the quality of teachers and of promoting their professional learning to improve their future performance.
 A critical evaluation of what is analyzed above leads to interesting conclusions.
 Firstly, teacher evaluation explores the work of teachers in the classroom in order to collect data and use it as a basis for the determination of their level of performance and the relevant decision-making.
 The content of the decisions is, to a large extent, determined by the priorities of the education policy as reflected in the broader design of the evaluation.
-For example, teachers who perform above or equal to the minimum acceptable level of performance are usually rewarded on a scale, either financially or administratively (e.g. points for staff selection), while it is not excluded that they may also receive proposals for feedbacks.
+For example, teachers who perform above or equal to the minimum acceptable level of performance are usually rewarded on a scale, either financially or administratively (e.g., points for staff selection), while it is not excluded that they may also receive proposals for feedback.
 For those who do not meet the minimum acceptable level of performance, it is foreseen to participate in training programs, in order to acquire the necessary additional knowledge, skills and attitudes.
 In the above two cases, the link between the evaluation and the teachers' professional development, as well as the attribution of reason, is clearly evident.
 However, 'tough' decisions are not excluded in case of teachers with a continuous low performance, which may even lead them out of classroom.

 Secondly, the teachers’ evaluation explores their effectiveness.
 The concept of "effectiveness" refers to the extent to which learning objectives are achieved.
 The evaluation, therefore, explores the performance of students in order to determine the teachers effectiveness.
 Nevertheless, a number of critical questions may be raised at this point, the most important one being whether the teacher is solely responsible for the learning outcomes.
 The answer to this question would be in the affirmative, if we took into account the ease with which some researchers refer to teacher effectiveness.
 Even though teachers are often regarded as the only ones responsible, this approach is not universal.
 Taking possibly into account the multifactorial nature of learning, several researchers do not refer to the teachers effectiveness.
 In any case, however, there is an evident link between evaluation and attribution of reason by the teachers for the results of their work.